Jaxson Ryker

+Lail started his professional wrestling career in 2001, working as Phil Shatter on several independent promotions.
+He was signed by Total Nonstop Action Wrestling (TNA) in 2010, where he changed his ring name to Gunner and was presented as a member of the villainous group Immortal.
+During his time in the group, he won the TNA Television Championship once.
+After leaving the group, he would work as a tag team and singles wrestler, most notably as tag team partner and rival of James Storm, winning the TNA World Tag Team Championship with him.

+Lail left TNA in 2015 and two years later in 2017, he signed a contract with WWE.
+He was assigned to the farm territory NXT, where he changed his ring name to Jaxson Ryker.
+In 2018, he formed The Forgotten Sons, alongside Wesley Blake and Steve Cutler.
+From April to June 2020, the stable made appearances on SmackDown.
+Ryker would continue working with WWE until November 2021, when he was released.
+Lail retired in August 2023 to become a police officer.

 Early life

 Chad Lail was born on June 6, 1982, in Hickory, North Carolina.
 He served in the Iraq War with the United States Marine Corps as a machine gunner, and reached the rank of a sergeant.

 Professional wrestling career

 Independent circuit (2001–2010)

 Lail signed with NWA Anarchy in 2005, using the ring name of Phil Shatter, and he eventually received a championship match against NWA Anarchy Heavyweight Champion Ace Rocwell, which he won to become the new champion.
 Shatter later won the NWA National Heavyweight Championship from Crusher Hansen on January 17, 2009, and is the longest reigning champion in the title's history, and he would drop the championship to Chance Prophet on February 19, 2011, after signing a contract with Total Nonstop Action Wrestling (TNA).

 In October 2010, Shatter defeated Chase Stevens for the Showtime All-Star Wrestling (SAW) International Heavyweight Championship, but was forced to vacate the title in June 2011 due to being unable to defend it because of his TNA schedule.

 Shatter appeared at Ring of Honor's The Big Bang! pay-per-view on April 3, 2010, defeating Zack Salvation in the opening match of the pay-per-view.